 The AgMap data base indicates the existing agricultural lands are predominately soil capability for crop production class 3 with topography limitations.
 The topography limitation is associated with the undulating topography that results in drainage swales that traverse the lands conveying surplus surface water runoff to the northeast.
 These drainage swales are subject to inundation and poor drainage resulting in excess water that can limit soil productivity and crop growth.
-Small areas of Class 1 soils are mapped; however, this mapping would appear accurate given the presences of drainage swales in these areas.
+Small areas of Class 1 soils are mapped; however, this mapping would appear inaccurate given the presences of drainage swales in these areas.
 Class 1 soils have no limitations to crop production and are generally flat with good drainage.
-Based on the soil capability these lands would have been considered prime agricultural under the PPS.
+Based on the aforementioned drainage issues these lands would be considered Class 3 agricultural lands under the PPS.